sivaswami/roman/README.md

 and
 http://localhost:<port>/romannumeral?min=<input>&max=<input>
 ```
 ## REST API Configuration
 The code uses 3 configuration parameters. http.Port, roman.min and roman.max.
 - http.port : port is useful to set the http startup port
 - roman.min and roman.max: These are the minimum and maximum ranges supported by service.
        represented by config parameter roman.min and roman.max
+The code can also take HTTP_PORT environment variable for docker container support.

 ## Swagger Documentation
 ![Swagger](https://github.com/sivaswami/roman/blob/master/design/swagger_screenshot.png)